P7-33/BSWAP-COIN/readme.md

 #### v28.1(2020-03-30)

-- Support HNS & HNS+ETH mining on NiceHash
+- Support HNS & HNS+SWB mining on NiceHash

 #### v28.0(2020-03-28)

-- Add support for mining TRB & TRB+ETH on Nvidia GPU
+- Add support for mining TRB & TRB+SWB on Nvidia GPU
 - Add support for mining ETH on `miningrigrentals`.
 - Minor improvements and fixes.